xC0dex/APIWeaver/README.md

 using APIWeaver.Swagger;
 ```

-3. Add the following line to your `Program.cs` file
+3. Add the following lines to your `Program.cs` file.
 ```csharp
 builder.Services.AddApiWeaver();